iotaledger/integration-services/api/usage-audit-trail-GW.md

 `GET /logs/{channel-address}`

-Get data from the channel.
+Get data from the channel with address _channel address_.
 First entry is the start of the subscription. __Read__ permission is mandatory.

 <!-- entry is not clear.
 Need to check -->